 The particulars related to the cost of processing jackfruit chips for different groups of units are presented in Table 3.

-The total cost of jackfruit chips production at overall level was Rs.
-379701, out of which maximum share of variable cost was Rs.
-268223 (70.64%) followed by marketing cost Rs.
-82517 (21.73%) and fixed cost Rs.
-28961 (7.63%).
-The total cost of jackfruit chips production was Rs.250532 in small group, Rs.
-455391 in medium group and Rs.
-1091128 in large group.
-It was also revealed that, at overall level other major items of cost were oil (36.22%) followed by jackfruits (24.97%) and GST expenses (18.97%) etc. Similarly, in fixed cost, salary of permanent labours accounted for 3.43 per cent.
-The depreciation and interest on fixed capital worked out to (1.50%) and (1.32%).
-[12]
+The total cost of jackfruit chips production at the overall level was INR 3,79,701, out of which the maximum share of the variable cost was INR 2,68,223 (70.64%) followed by marketing cost INR 82,517 (21.73%) and fixed cost INR 28,961 (7.63%).
+The total cost of jackfruit chips production was INR 25,0,532 in the small group, INR 4,55,391 in the medium group, and INR 10,91,128 in large group.
+It was also revealed that at the overall level, other major items of cost were oil (36.22%) followed by jackfruits (24.97%), GST expenses (18.97%), etc. Similarly, in fixed cost, the salary of permanent labourers accounted for 3.43%.
+The depreciation and interest on fixed capital worked out to (1.50%) and (1.32%) [12].

-The per unit gross returns at overall level were Rs.
-655384.
-The per unit gross returns were in case of small, medium and large group were Rs.
-435513, Rs.
-798867 and Rs.
-1843367, respectively.
-The net returns at overall level were Rs.
-275683, resulting into input-output ratio to the extent of 1:1.74.
+The per unit gross returns at overall level were INR 6,55,384.
+The per unit gross returns were in case of small, medium and large group were INR 4,35,513, INR 7,98,867 and INR 18,43,367, respectively.
+The net returns at overall level were INR 2,75,683, resulting into input-output ratio to the extent of 1:1.74.
 The analysis of the costs and returns from jackfruit chips production indicates that the variable costs (mainly oil and jackfruits) constitute the majority of the total expenses.
 Additionally, the marketing costs and fixed costs also play significant roles in determining the overall cost structure.
 The net returns at the overall level, along with the input-output ratio of 1:1.74, confirm that jackfruit chips production is a profitable venture.

 3.4 Per quintal cost and returns in jackfruit chips production:

 The cost and returns associated with jackfruit chips production were analysed in detail and are presented in Table 4.
 The findings highlight the economic feasibility and profitability of jackfruit chips processing.
-The per-quintal cost of processing varied across production scales: Small-Scale Units: Rs.
-25,828, Medium-Scale Units: Rs.
-26,582 and Large-Scale Units: Rs.
-23,357.
-At the overall level, the average per-quintal cost of processing was Rs.
-25,685.
-The major component of the total cost was variable costs, accounting for Rs.
-11,309 per quintal.[2]
+The per-quintal cost of processing varied across production scales: Small-Scale Units: INR 25,828, Medium-Scale Units: INR 26,582 and Large-Scale Units: INR 23,357.
+At the overall level, the average per-quintal cost of processing was INR 25,685.
+The major component of the total cost was variable costs, accounting for INR 11,309 per quintal [2].

 Table 3 Cost and returns in jackfruit chips production.

-Values in Rs.
+Values in INR